danielxreis/picoctf_2022/GBD Test Drive/README.md

 ## Solution

-GBD is well-knwon as GNU Debugger, its used to debugging in unix-systems and it supports programing languages like C, C++, Java and so more.
+GBD is a GNU Debugger, its used to debugging programs in unix-systems and it supports programing languages like C, C++, Java and so more.
 This program allows you to see what is going on "inside" another program while it executes -- or what another program was doing at the moment it crashed.

 The challenge ask us to run a series of commands, the first one is `chmod +x`, we used this one before in others challenges.
 It will make the file executable.